hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 “Well, it’s uh…what we voted on at the neighborhood meeting.”
 Connor winced.
 “We’re trying to carve something out for ourselves here, Kurt.
 We had to resort to this.
 We’re desperate to retain some peace and control of our homes.”

 He waved down the street at the kids, who actually had the gall to herd a cleaning robot out.
-It was dressed in colorful ribbons and paint so vivid that Kurt could see it from a couple feet away.
+It was dressed in colorful ribbons and painted so vivid that Kurt could see it from down the block.
 This low, rainbow half-sphere rattled across the road, readjusting its path whenever it got interrupted by a well-placed sneaker.

 “The hell is going on there?”
 Kurt asked.
 “Isn’t that city property?”